BlogsLead Enrichment Workflow for Outbound Teams: Step-by-Step Setup Guide

 Single-source enrichment has a coverage problem.
 No one data provider has complete, accurate information on every contact.
 When you rely on one source and it returns a null result, that lead goes unenriched and either gets skipped or sent a generic message.
 Waterfall enrichment solves this by querying multiple providers in sequence, stopping when a verified result is found.

 The logic is straightforward: if Provider A returns a valid email, use it.
 If not, query Provider B. If B fails, try Provider C. You set the priority order based on your experience with each provider's accuracy for your target segment.
-This approach consistently improves coverage rates and reduces the number of contacts that fall out of the workflow entirely.
+This approach can improve coverage by allowing later providers to fill gaps left by earlier sources.
+Results depend on provider performance, ordering, acceptance rules, and the target segment.

 Waterfall enrichment queries providers in priority order until a verified result is found